femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

 > *1 Timothy 6:10 "For the Love of money is the root of all evil..."*

-Other Christian believe that God's will for some was to be poor.
+Other Christians believe that God's will for some was to be poor.
 After all, the Bible has said:

 > *John 12:8, "you will always have the poor among you..."*

 And so, God can decide to bless some, and decide to make some poor.
 Well, these assumptions are wrong and are not God's plan for us.
-Some others are just lazy and not taking the necessary steps to becoming wealthy, because they lack the understanding
+On the other hand, some others are just lazy and not taking the necessary steps to becoming wealthy, because they lack the understanding of True riches.

 This category of Christian, are those who are ignorant of their divine rights in Christ Jesus.
 The decision to be poor or remain poor is solely depends on the individual, and not God- He wants us to be rich.